Average Settlement Offers During Mediation

 Average Settlement Offer:

-While every case and dispute will differ, there are some truths about an average settlement offer that can help the parties understand where the offers are coming from and how they can effectively counter these offers and bring the settlement more in line with what they are hoping.
+While every case and dispute will differ, there are some truths about an average settlement offer that can help the parties understand where the offers are coming from and how they can effectively counter these offers and bring the settlement more in line with their hopes.

 An important consideration when considering average settlements and creating a reasonable plan is that the plaintiff and defendant will approach the settlement differently.
-The plaintiff hopes to get as much money as possible out of the settlement, while the defendant hopes to give up as little money as possible.
+The plaintiff hopes to get as much money as possible from the settlement, while the defendant expects to give up as little as possible.

 The other truths to consider are:

-Even in mediations that happen late in discovery, both sides will be unaware of the underlying interests that will affect their approaches to and offers to the settlement.
-Keeping this in mind will help a party understand and react appropriately when a surprising offer is made.
+Even in mediations that happen late in discovery, both sides will be unaware of the underlying interests affecting their approaches to and offers to the settlement.
+This will help a party understand and react appropriately when a surprising offer is made.

 The plaintiffs will likely leave with less than they wanted, and the defendants will likely pay more than they wanted to pay.
 This is because the parties will start far apart and move toward each other as the day progresses.